 If you plan to visit Cape Cod in autumn, you’ll have the opportunity to see a a variety of traditional activities, like pumpkin picking and cranberry harvesting.
 In addition, you’ll find there are lots of Cape Cod fall festivals taking place between September and November.
 Here are some of the most anticipated things to do when visiting Cape Cod in the fall!

 What To Do on Cape Cod in the Fall

 Cape Cod in the Fall is about enjoying the glorious outdoors.
 The days are bright and sunny and the weather is mild.
 The tourist hordes have left and you can have places like the Cape Cod National Seashore to yourself.

 A hiking trip is one of the best ways to see the changing colors of Cape Cod in autumn.
-The entire region has more than 500 different trails to choose from, whether it’s a walk through the lush tree-lined forests or a hike along the rocky coastal shorelines.
+The entire region has more than 500 different trails to choose from, whether it’s a walk through the lush tree-lined Massachusetts state forests or a hike in the Massachusetts state parks or along the rocky coastal shorelines.

 Some of our favourite hiking spots are the following: